earthly/earthly/docs/cloud/satellites.md

 Typical use cases for Earthly Satellites include:

 * **Speeding up CI builds** in sandboxed CI environments such as GitHub Actions, GitLab, CircleCI, and others.
-Most CI build times are improved by a factor of 2-20X via Satellites.
+Most CI build times are improved by 2-20X with Satellites.
+* **Sharing compute and cache with coworkers** or with the CI.
 * **Executing cross-platform builds natively**.
-For example, running AMD64/Intel builds natively when working from an Apple Silicon machine (Apple M1/M2).
+For example, executing builds on x86 architecture natively when you are working from an Apple Silicon machine (Apple M1/M2) and vice versa, arm64 builds from an x86 machine.
-* **Sharing compute and cache with coworkers** or with the CI.
-* **Benefiting from high-bandwidth internet access** from the satellite, thus allowing for fast downloads of dependencies and fast pushes for deployments.
-This is particularly useful if operating from a location with slow internet.
+* **Benefiting from high-bandwidth internet access** from the satellite, allowing for fast downloads of dependencies and pushes for deployments.
+This is particularly useful if you are in a location with slow internet.
-* **Using Earthly in restricted environments environments**, where privileged access or docker-in-docker are not supported.
+* **Using Earthly in restricted environments**, where privileged access or docker-in-docker are not supported.

 ## How Earthly Satellites work